James F. Jones (educator): Early life and education

 Jones was born in Atlanta, Georgia in 1947.
 He graduated from the Georgia Military Academy in 1965.
 He received degrees from the University of Virginia, Emory University, the Sorbonne, and Columbia University.
 While at the University of Virginia, he was assistant director of the Virginia Glee Club.

 Career

 Early career

-Jones was professor and department chair of Romance languages and literature at Washington University in St. Louis, Missouri, and he was also director of the university's summer language institute in France.
+Jones was professor and department chair of Romance languages and literature at Washington University in St. Louis and he was also director of the university's summer language institute in France.
 He later served as preceptor for the department of French and Romance Philology at Columbia University.

 In the early 1990s, he was vice provost of Southern Methodist University in Dallas, Texas and dean of its Dedman School of Humanities and Sciences, and he was also a professor of humanities there.

 Kalamazoo College

-Jones was president of Kalamazoo College in Kalamazoo, Michigan from 1996 to 2004, and he taught humanities there as well.
+Jones was president of Kalamazoo College from 1996 to 2004, and he taught humanities there as well.
 He nearly doubled the college's endowment, and supported study-abroad and internship programs.